 Valley View Winery

 Grown on vines planted in 1976, the Pioneer Reserve was bottled back in 2011.
 Perfectly aged and teeming with history, this wine contains tannin, red plum, and blackberry notes.
-Whether you decide to enjoy the wine right as you purchase or well into the future, Valley View Winery guarantees a consistent and aged wine (sipping on the wine in the 100-year old converted hay barn wouldn’t be a bad idea, either).
+Whether you decide to enjoy the wine right as you purchase or well into the future, Valley View Winery guarantees a consistent and aged wine.
+Sipping on the wine in the 100-year old converted hay barn isn’t a bad idea, either.

 Red Lily Vineyards

 With 500 cases in the cellar, Red Lily’s Tempranillo fuses together flavors of fig and black cherry.
 What the winery describes as a “full mouthfeel” is a vibrant and complex glass that reveals why Tempranillo sets Red Lily apart.
-The vineyards’rich soil ha provided the ideal medium for Tempranillo.
+The vineyards’ rich soil has provided the ideal medium for Tempranillo.
 Founder and Owner Rachel Martin and her team have established a foundation of Tempranillo winemaking now commonplace to the Applegate Valley.

-Although tobacco might be a turnoff if someone used this to describe a wine, it undoubtedly is a positive for this Tempranillo.
-Along with flavors of tobacco are leather and herbs, resulting in a full-bodied varietal from the first glass to the last.
-Plaisance Ranch doubles in winemaking and raising beef organically.
+Tobacco could be a turnoff when used to describe a wine but it is undoubtedly a positive for their Tempranillo.
+The flavor of tobacco with leather and herbs results in a full-bodied varietal from first glass to last.
+Plaisance Ranch doubles in winemaking and organic beef production.

-Crushing each grape by foot at Troon Vineyard has been integral to the winery’s back to basics, biodynamic approach.
+Troon Vineyard takes a back-to-basics, biodynamic approach to their grape growing and winemaking.
 Two different Tempranillo have come out of their manual process: the 2016 Troon Bistro Selection Tempranillo and the 2015 Vineyard Selection.
-The idea behind the Bistro Selection was for guests to enjoy a younger wine with old world traditions.
-All Troon wines originate from LIVE and Salmon Safe certified vineyards.
+The idea behind the Bistro Selection was to provide tasters with a younger wine and old world traditions.
+Troon wines originate from Demeter-certified and Salmon Safe certified vineyards.
 Fermentations are native and no enzymes, acids or sugar are used at any point in production.

 Schmidt Family Vineyard

 Nestled in the pristine countryside of Grants Pass, Schmidt Family Vineyard is long known for their expansive and arresting gardens surrounding the tasting room.
-It has also produced two Tempranillo wines just a year apart.
+On the winemaking side, two Tempranillo wines were produced just a year apart.
 A true family business, owners Cal and Judy Schmidt, along with one of their sons Rene, work closely together to actualize their winemaking dreams.

 Remember: Drive responsibly.

-When you take a tour, let them know you found them on The Local Dish!
+Let them know you discovered them on The Local Dish!